 Mounting options for flexible solar panels vary depending upon the type of surface they are being mounted to as well as the type of vehicle or vessel you are mounting to.
 Panels mounted to the roof of a vehicle or RV will be subjected to high winds and require a semi-permanent installation to prevent the panel from being ripped off of the roof.

-In this article I want to show you mounting technique that does not require any drilling.
+I’ll show you an innovative technique for mounting flexible solar panels on an RV without drilling holes.
 This technique also provides an insulated barrier between the solar panel and the roof that should improve cooling and improve the efficiency and longevity of the solar panel.

 How The No-Holes Technique Works